kausik-l/kausik-l/README.md

 I am a researcher (Ph.D. from the University of South Carolina) working at the intersection of robust AI, causality, and explainability.
 I build tools that do not just say models are good or bad, but prove it.
 Or break them trying.

-### Built a model?
-Great.
-But can you trust it?
+### Do you believe that your model is unfair and unstable?
+Do you need help picking a better model?
-Check out the causal rating tool I built to measure model robustness: [ARC](http://casy.cse.sc.edu/causal_rating)
+Who you gonna call??
+ARC!!
+I built this causal rating tool to measure robustness (a.k.a. trust issues) and help you choose the better model: [ARC](http://casy.cse.sc.edu/causal_rating)

 ## About Me